whmcs-smarters/IPTV-Smarters-TV-Demo-APK/README.md

 - Sorting options for Categories
 - Sorting features for Live
 - Reconnects recording if it fails
+- Recording in SD Card and External/Internal Storage
 - Arabic RTL support
 - Movies Info Section Improved
 - Player Selection - It gives the ability to change the media player permanently from the setting sections